RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

 \subsubsection{Number of training records}

-: We assess how the performance of RobustSleepNet in the DT setting evolves depending on the number of records used for training.
-We incrementally increase the number of records used for training from two records per dataset (hence 14 records) to 128 records per dataset (896 records).
+We assess how the performance of RobustSleepNet in the DT setting evolves depending on the number of records used for training.
+We incrementally increase the number of records used for training from two records per dataset (14 records) to 128 records per dataset (896 records).
 We sample the same number of records per dataset when possible.
-When a dataset contains less record than required, all the records from the dataset are used.
+When a dataset contains fewer records than required, we use all the records from the dataset.
 The remaining required records are sampled from the other datasets.
-The performances are computed on the complete target dataset and provided in Figure \ref{figure:number_of_records}.
+Figure \ref{figure:number_of_records} shows the performances on the complete target dataset.
 We report the performance as the percentage of the LFS performance achieved by RobustSleepNet.

-The performance sensibly increase within the first few records.
-The results variability also decreases with the number of training records.
-The performances increase slightly with every additional records.
-Interestingly, the LFS baseline is reached within the first few records on DODH.
+The performance sensibly increases within the first few records.
+The results variability also decreases with the number of training records, and the F1 increases slightly with every additional record.
+Interestingly, we reach the LFS baseline within the first few records on DOD-H.